dreamorganism/dreamorganism.github.io/README.md

 ### Requirements
 - hugo
 - go-task
-- yarn (if modifying the flow animation)
+- yarn (if modifying the flow or voronoi animation)

 ### Running the development server
 Run `hugo serve`.